PatitaMae/car-dealership-sql-project/README.md

 This project is open-source and available for learning, portfolio use, or extension.
 Feel free to use, modify, or build upon it.

+## 9. Python Analysis Notebook

+The Jupyter notebook in `notebooks/car_dealership_analysis.ipynb` connects to the MySQL database and provides visual analysis of:

+- Revenue by branch
+- Top-selling models
+- Low-stock vehicles
+- Inventory totals per branch
+- Customer spending